 Center for Global Education Staff

 Anna is the front-line resource of the Center for Global Education.
 Prior to her position in the CGE, Anna spent five years working in the PC Office of Enrollment Services.
 In her former role as a Degree Audit Specialist, Anna worked closely with the CGE.
 She assisted study abroad students and members of the faculty with the course articulation process.
-As a parent of two college students, Anna brings her understanding of the concerns and occasional apprehension felt by both parents and students alike.
+As a parent of two college students, Anna brings her understanding of the concerns and apprehension felt by parents.